JKostikiadis/MultiAxisCharts/README.md

 ### Todos

- - Refactor the regression process ( linear & polynomial )
+ - Refactoring the regression process ( linear ) if possible
+ - Add polynomial regression
+ - Separate the series into two legends in order to show which one is on each axis
  - Add more functionalities

 License